 By Beatrice Mokwunye

-A shark cannot survive any other habitat apart from the ocean.
-The same way, women and girls struggle to thrive in a hostile environment.
+A shark cannot survive any habitat other than the ocean.
+The same way, women and girls struggle to thrive in an environment full of hostility.
 This is the greatest battle confronting virtually all women today.
 They crave for love, approval, and care; when it’s not there; they feel lonely, bitter and depressed.

 That’s why you probably can’t survive under one of these circumstances: You wanted daddy to compliment your B3 grade in English.
 After scanning through the transcript, he looks at you in pretty disdain, “where were you when others were scoring A’s?”
 Disappointed, you went in sobbing because it wasn’t what you expected.
 You had expected a compliment, but not anymore.